mynameiswilson/sbdm/_posts/2022-01-18-january-standing-meeting.md

 *[Student & Family Resources](https://docs.google.com/document/d/1B7AqE-mOSJvbYi69-NQtT67hZHKT0N0xsJZ59Aa23lc/edit?usp=sharing)*.
 We determined that the FRSC committee established by this policy exists, but not necessarily under the SBDM.
 The admin team is working on clarifying this.

 *[Diversity & Equity](https://docs.google.com/document/d/1CYB4ToVTk-edqcvMiMKCydEiNIyHc-LTjIWljPCxR9I/edit?usp=sharing)*

+An important policy for one of the most diverse elementary schools in the district.
+We discussed a lot, but the big win for me today was this:

 Our current policy covers the basics that "we will ensure that each and every student":
 * Is able to achieve at high academic levels.